Prednisolone for Veterinary Use

 Dogs and Cats

-Prednisolone is used systemically in high doses in emergencies for anaphylactic reactions, spinal-chord trauma, endotoxemic or septic shock.
+Prednisolone is used systemically in high doses in emergencies for anaphylactic reactions, spinal cord trauma, endotoxemic or septic shock.
 It also is used to manage and treat diseases of practically every organ system in the dog and cat including: gastrointestinal, renal, respiratory, liver, adrenal/endocrine, central nervous system, hematopoetic, dermatologic, musculoskeletal, some autoimmune diseases, some reproductive disorders, some toxicoses and some neoplasic conditions.

 Prednisolone Side Effects

-- Systemic side-effects to corticosteroids generally are dependent on dose and duration of treatment.
+- Systemic side effects to corticosteroids generally are dependent on dose and duration of treatment.
 Adrenocorticosteroids have effects on every body system.

-- Polyuria, polydypsia and muscle-wasting can be seen with prolonged corticosteroid use.
+- Polyuria, polydypsia and muscle wasting can be seen with prolonged corticosteroid use.